Khan/engblog/src/posts/windows-high-contrast-mode.md

 background-image: url("cousin_fal.gif"); /* No image either. */
 ```

+(You can see an example of this in \#1 of the Comparison section below.)

 The opacity of background color styles will remain the same, though.
 The color will just be changed to white.

 In this code example, the background is set to 50% black.
 In Windows High Contrast Mode, it will instead be 50% white.
 ```css
 background-color: rgba(0, 0, 0, 0.5); /* White as the driven snow if the driven show were 50% opacity. */
 ```

 #### Key takeaway
 Only use `background-color` and `background-image` CSS for decorative styling.
 Windows High Contrast Mode considers them unnecessary to understand the page.